deepesdl/deepesdl-doc/docs/guide/user-guide.md

 In each data cube sub-folder, further sub-folders may exist that contain resources and sources such as configuration files and Python modules.
-We have defined the following common sub-folders, but others may be used
+We have defined the following common sub-folder structure, but others may be used
 too:
 *    `cube-gen/${cube-name}/input-collect/`
       Fetch, download,or copy inputs.